Biswas57/CS-Defence/README.md

 #### Game Commands
 After setting up the game, you will enter the main game loop where you can input commands to interact with the game:

-e: Spawn an enemy at the starting position.\n
+- `e`: Spawn an enemy at the starting position.
-t: Place a new tower on the map.
-You will be prompted to enter the coordinates where you want to place the tower and ensure you have enough money.\n
+- `t`: Place a new tower on the map.
+You will be prompted to enter the coordinates where you want to place the tower and ensure you have enough money.
-m: Move all enemies towards the end point.
-Enemies move along the path you've defined.\n
+- `m`: Move all enemies towards the end point.
+Enemies move along the path you've defined.
-u: Upgrade a tower to increase its effectiveness.
-You will be prompted to enter the coordinates of the tower you want to upgrade.\n
+- `u`: Upgrade a tower to increase its effectiveness.
+You will be prompted to enter the coordinates of the tower you want to upgrade.
-a: Attack enemies within tower range.
-Towers automatically attack enemies, but you can use this command to simulate tower attacks.\n
+- `a`: Attack enemies within tower range.
+Towers automatically attack enemies, but you can use this command to simulate tower attacks.
-r: Cause rain to alter the terrain and affect towers.
-This can change grass tiles to water.\n
+- `r`: Cause rain to alter the terrain and affect towers.
+This can change grass tiles to water.
-f: Flood the terrain, affecting the path and towers.
-This can spread water further, affecting the path's navigability for enemies.\n
+- `f`: Flood the terrain, affecting the path and towers.
+This can spread water further, affecting the path's navigability for enemies.
-c: Create a teleporter between two points on the map.
-You will be prompted to enter the coordinates for both points of the teleporter.\n
+- `c`: Create a teleporter between two points on the map.
+You will be prompted to enter the coordinates for both points of the teleporter.
-?: Show help message with these commands.\n
+- `?`: Show help message with these commands.

 #### Playing the Game